Randomness and Differentiability: Preliminaries on computable analysis

+A sequence $(q_n)\sN n$ of rationals is called a \emph{Cauchy name} if $|q_{n} - q_{k} | \le \tp{-n}$ for each $k \ge n$.
+If $\lim_n q_n =x$ we say that $(q_k)\sN k$ is a \emph{Cauchy name} for $x$.
+Thus, $q_n$ approximates~$x$ up to an error $|x - q_n | $ of at most $ \tp{-n}$.
+Each $x \in [0,1]$ has a Cauchy name $(q_n)\sN n$ such that $q_0 = 0$, $q_1=1/2$, and each $q_n$ is of the form $i\tp{-n}$ for an integer $i$.
+Thus, if $n> 0$ then $q_{n} - q_{n-1} = a \tp{-n}$ for some $a \in \Sigma = \{-1, 0,1\}$.
+In this way a real $x$ corresponds to an element of $\Sigma^\omega$.
+(This is a name for $x$ in the \emph{signed-digit representation} of reals; see \cite{Weihrauch:00}.)
 A real $x$ is called \emph{computable} if it has a computable Cauchy name.
 (Note that this definition is equivalent to the one previously given, that the binary expansion be computable as a sequence of bits; the binary expansion can, however, not be obtained uniformly from a Cauchy name, since one would need to know whether the real is a dyadic rational.
 The definition given here is more convenient to work with.)

 A sequence $(x_n) \sN n$ of reals is \emph{computable} if $x_n$ is computable uniformly in~$n$.
 That is, there is a computable double sequence $(q_{n,k})_{n,k \in \NN}$ of rationals such that each $x_n$ is a computable real as witnessed by its Cauchy name $(q_{n,k})\sN k$.